Clinical UM Guideline

 Anemia of Prematurity

 A 2006 Cochrane study addressed the early use of erythropoietin for preventing red blood cell transfusions in preterm or low birth weight infants (Ohlsson, 2006).
-Two thousand seventy-four preterm infants enrolled in 23 studies were reviewed.
+A total of 2074 preterm infants enrolled in 23 studies were reviewed.
 The authors noted statistically significant heterogeneity in the studies.
 There were small reductions in the use of red blood cell transfusions, but the reductions were "of limited clinical importance."
 There was a significant increase in the risk of stage ≥ 3 retinopathy of prematurity (ROP) in the individuals treated with epoetin.
 A similar trend was noted in non-significant results for ROP of any stage.
 The authors concluded early administration of epoetin alfa in preterm infants was not recommended.

 In another Cochrane review (Aher, 2006), two high quality, randomized, double-blind studies enrolled 262 infants and evaluated early versus late use of erythropoietin for preventing red blood cell transfusions in preterm infants.
 The authors concluded there was a non-significant reduction in the use of one or more units of blood transfusion or the number of transfused units per infant.
 There was a significant increase in the risk of stage ≥ 3 retinopathy of prematurity (ROP) in individuals treated with epoetin alfa.

-Tthe American Hospital Formulary Services (AHFS, 2011) note epoetin alfa appears it may be beneficial in the treatment of anemia of prematurity, but "optimal patient selection criteria remain to be more fully elucidated."
+The American Hospital Formulary Services® (AHFS®, 2011) note epoetin alfa appears it may be beneficial in the treatment of anemia of prematurity, but "optimal patient selection criteria remain to be more fully elucidated."

 In a clinical guideline for treatment of anemia in individuals with heart disease, the American College of Physicians provides a strong recommendation "Against the use of erythropoiesis-stimulating agents in patients with mild to moderate anemia and congestive heart failure or coronary heart disease" (Qaseem, 2013).